risavh/risavh.github.io/_pages/about.md

 ## About Me

-I lead the data science team at Jetstar Airways where we use data analytics to deliver great travel experiences at affordable costs.
+I lead the data science team at [Jetstar Airways](https://www.jetstar.com/) where we use data analytics to deliver great travel experiences at affordable costs.
-Before joining Jetstar, I worked as a senior data scientist at GE Aviation and, prior to that, as a Senior Data Engineer at www.hubzu.com, where I developed solutions for the online real estate marketing platform.
+Before joining Jetstar, I worked as a senior data scientist at [GE Aviation](https://www.geaerospace.com/) and, prior to that, as a Senior Data Engineer at [Hubzu](www.hubzu.com), where I developed solutions for the online real estate marketing platform.

 - ☀️ Data scientist with a passion for transforming data into meaningful stories and actionable insights.
 - 📈 Led and implemented multiple analytics projects for over 10 years.